I like to say I use photography as a form of healing.

-My work is a process of self-understanding that develops through intimate conversations with people that interest me.
-Conversations that employ images and videos.
+My work is a process of self-understanding that develops through intimate conversations with people; conversations that employ images, text and videos.
 Through photography I am able to re-examine everything: who I am, what I think, what I feel, my education, society, religion.

-By making myself physically and emotionally vulnerable, while keeping the connection with the other totally open, I enable people to free themselves, and to trust me with their vulnerabilities.
+By making myself physically and emotionally vulnerable, by keeping open connection with the other, I enable people express themselves freely, and to trust me with their vulnerabilities.